 Let me give you an example, and we are going to use the previous example used to formulate maintenance, surplus, and deficit calories.

 Losing or gaining weight is all about the numbers.
-A ~500 calorie deficit each day will cause you to drop1pound per week, while a surplus of this amount causes the opposite effect.
+A ~500 calorie deficit each day will cause you to drop one pound per week, while a surplus of this amount causes the opposite effect.
 Knowing your maintenance or calculated maintenance calories is crucial when determining your metabolic factor.

 The number of calories that you will need to increase, or decrease will be based on how much you are losing or gaining per week.
 A good rule of thumb to go by is that it takes a surplus of 500 calories a day to gain one pound of mass in a week.
 The opposite is true to lose one pound in a week.
 If you are losing or gaining as indicated below, the numbers below indicate how many calories of a deficit or surplus you are in.